-Property Default Value Description vbroker.orb.enableServerManager false Setting this property to True enables the Server Manager. vbroker.serverManager.enableOperations true Controls the permission to invoke operations in the containers.
-If set to false, the client will not be able to invoke do_operation on any container. vbroker.serverManager.enableSetProperty true Controls the setting of properties from the client.
-If set to false, clients cannot modify any of the container properties.
+Property Default Value Description vbroker.orb.enableServer Manager false Setting this property to True enables the Server Manager. vbroker.serverManager.enable Operations true Controls the permission to invoke operations in the containers.
+If set to false, the client will not be able to invoke do_operation on any container.
+This helps protect Server Manager from unintentional changes including shutting down the server by mistake. vbroker.serverManager.enable SetProperty true Controls the setting of properties from the client.
+If set to the false, clients cannot modify any of the container properties.